 On January 15, 2025, Networks entered into a Securities Purchase Agreement (the "January Networks SPA"), for an aggregate investment of approximately \$2,931,000 in Networks.
 The January Networks SPA was entered into by and among Networks, the Company, and a private investor group, for the sale of convertible promissory notes in the aggregate amount of approximately \$2,931,000 (the "Networks January 2025 Convertible Notes"), of which \$2,000,000 is from the Company.
-The Networks January 2025 Convertible Notes will (i) bear an interest rate of 10% per annum, (ii) have a maturity date of September 30, 2025, (iii) be secured by all assets of Networks, provided however such secured obligation shall be subordinate to that certain secured note, dated September 3, 2024, by and between Networks and C&P, and (iv) at the option of C&P be convertible into equity securities of Networks upon the closing (a) a Corporate Transaction (as defined in the Note) or (b) a subsequent offering of securities of Networks.
+The Networks January 2025 Convertible Notes will (i) bear an interest rate of 10% per annum, (ii) have a maturity date of September 30, 2025, (iii) be secured by all assets of Networks, provided however such secured obligation shall be subordinate to that certain secured note, dated September 3, 2024, by and between Networks and C&P, and (iv) at the option of C&P be convertible into equity securities of Networks.
 Pursuant to the January Networks SPA, Networks issued the Company and the private investor group warrants to purchase 70,947 shares of senior preferred stock, \$0.00001 par value per share, at an exercise price of \$20.65 per share and exercisable commencing on January 15, 2025 through January 15, 2030.
 See Current Report on Form 8-K dated January 16, 2025 for further information.